-Unlike spreadsheets, databases are smart enough to link records between each other.
+Unlike spreadsheets, databases are smart enough to create links between recrods.
 This is very useful for keeping your data clean and up-to-date, and to give you a bigger picture about how things relate to one another.

-A perfect example is a Donation made by a Person.
+A good example is a Donation/Payment made by a Person.
 When stored in Beacon, this means:

-- 1 donation record, which links to a person record - the person who made the donation
+A payment record, which has a field that points to a person record - the person who made the donation

 link Link to a user